 Judith is a freelance management consultant and trainer working across England and Wales, though predominately in Yorkshire.
 Her client base is drawn solely from charities, community groups, social businesses, universities and statutory bodies.
 Her main areas of work are in supporting organisations with strategic planning, financial management, fundraising, partnership work (particularly mergers and due diligence), managing change and non line management support to senior executives.
 She has considerable governance experience and has been vice – chair and director of Incommunities, a social housing landlord with 20,000 units, since 2006.
 In addition she has been a director / trustee of East Bradford Community Housing Trust (2001 – 6) and Yorkshire Water Charitable Trust.
 She is currently also a director of Craven CVS.
 Judith’s employed roles includes 2 years co-ordinating a multi- agency project developing a new quality mark for the not for profit advice sector, 1 year managing a grant programme for the Community Fund (Now Big Lottery) and 10 years managing Yorkshire Money Advice Unit.
 A regional project capacity building 300 advice providers in Yorkshire and the Humber.
 She lives in Grassington with her partner and an outrageously lazy collie.

-Sue has held the position of Chief Executive of NYBEP for almost 10 years and has led the organisation through significant change.
+Sue held the position of Chief Executive of NYBEP for almost 10 years and led the organisation through significant change.
+She relinquished the helm in August 2017 but remains a non-executive director.
 NYBEP work to facilitate engagement between schools and employers and improve the employability of young people.
-Sue has previously worked in the public, private and now not for profit sector and the thread running throughout her career has been the personal development and career progression of young people.
+Sue has previously worked in the public, private and not for profit sector and the thread running throughout her career has been the personal development and career progression of young people.
 Sue started working in York as a Careers Adviser in 1982 and progressed to manage a range of services including Wakefield Guidance Services to Corporate Outplacement and Careers Management, educational publishing and economic and policy research.
-She has 20 years’ experience as a Director, as well as education governance experience, having Chaired an Interim Executive Board of a Secondary School requiring rapid change and improvement.
-Sue is able to draw on her 30 plus years of experience working with young people, with schools and in different partnership settings as well as her business experience to help support the future strategic direction and further success of Your Consortium.
+Sue has over 25 years’ experience as a Director, as well as education governance experience, having Chaired an Interim Executive Board of a Secondary School requiring rapid change and improvement.
+Other community based experience comes from roles such as chairing the Board of the Scarborough Pledge, a programme to improve the life chances of children and young people on the North Yorkshire Coast.

 Liz has over 25 years’ experience in public service during which time she has undertaken a number of senior leadership roles within the education, skills and employment sectors, working both in national and local government and in public and private sector agencies.
 Now working on a freelance basis as a consultant and project manager, Liz previously worked for North Yorkshire County Council leading on the strategy and planning of opportunities for young people aged 14-19.
 Prior to the local authority she held the post of Area Director for the Learning and Skills Council, with responsibility for leading post 16 planning and funding in York and North Yorkshire.
 The role involved working with key stakeholders in the sector including FE colleges, schools and apprenticeship providers, and also with local authorities, funding bodies, voluntary organisations and economic development and skills partnerships to ensure local education and training opportunities met the needs of employers, young people and adults.
 Her earlier career included roles with the Training and Enterprise Council, Manpower Services Commission and the Department of Employment.
 Liz’s current consultancy work is in the education, training and skills sectors – particularly related to strategic review, planning and implementation, change management, team leadership and mentoring and coaching.
 Her clients include local authorities and Further Education colleges with recent work including reviews of provision for children with a range of Special Educational Needs, drafting a 14-19 strategy and planning for High Needs Funding Reform.
 Alongside work, Liz volunteers with the Youth Justice Service and as a Trustee for a local dementia day care centre.